About Us The Experience The Boats First Timers Upcoming Charters Costs Gallery Reserve Get in Touch

 Taxi from EIS to the Moorings Base: ~$16/person, about 30 minutes.

-Bahamas (Abacos & Exumas) Antigua Grenada St. Lucia St. Martin Belize La Paz, Mexico French Polynesia Thailand Seychelles Greece (Athens & Corfu) Croatia (Split & Dubrovnik) Italy (Sicily, Sardinia & Bay of Naples)
+Bahamas (Exumas) Antigua Grenada St. Lucia Martinique St. Martin Belize La Paz, Mexico French Polynesia Thailand Seychelles Greece (Athens, Corfu, & Lefkas) Croatia (Split & Dubrovnik) Italy (Sicily, Sardinia & Bay of Naples)

-Contact us to discuss any of these destinations — we're happy to talk through options, timing, and what each location offers.
+Tell us where you've always dreamed of sailing — we're happy to talk through options, timing, and what each destination offers.